rivosinc/opensipi/docs/Home/Starter-Kit-for-Linux-Users.md

 ```

 ## Download and revise the exmaple configuration files
-After downloading the example configuraiton files in [a zipped package](/examples/WinOS/opensipi_config.zip), unzip it and place the whole folder "opensipi_config" in the root directory.
+After downloading the example configuraiton files in [a zipped package](/examples/Linux/opensipi_config.zip), unzip it and place the whole folder "opensipi_config" in the HOME directory.

 Detailed descriptions of the configuration files can be found [here](/docs/Home/Installation-and-Configuration.md).
 For this specific test case, the following parameters in the "config_sigrity.yaml" file have to be revised based on your available tool version and licenses.
 - SIG_VER